How to create a marketing plan for your small business - build a brand, target customers and set prices that will maximise sales.

 Market research exists to guide your business decisions by giving you insight into your market, competitors, products, marketing and your customers.

-Conferences and seminars that run alongside an exhibition attract visitors.
+Conferences and seminars that run alongside an exhibition also attract visitors.
 You can make an impact by offering your services on a panel discussion or by sponsoring an event.
-At some events, the speeches are the main focus and the exhibition is less well-attended.

 When it comes to booking exhibition space, the best spots are near the entrance and at the corners.
 The perimeters of the exhibition hall are also better than the inner aisles.
-It can be effective to position yourself close to one of the show's major players.
-However, while position can help, it's what you do with the space that counts.
+However, it's what you do with the space that really counts.
+Exhibition stands range from simple pop-ups or shell schemes to more sophisticated modular or custom-builds.
+No matter what your budget is, even the simplest design can stand out in the exhibition hall.

-After the show, the work really begins.
-Hot leads can go stale quickly.
-It's worth sending a simple email saying thanks for visiting and offering your services.
-You must honour any commitments you've made by sending information or quotes to anyone who requested them.
-Most importantly, make a list of the hottest prospects, rate your leads and get in touch.
+The work doesn’t stop once the show is over - the contact details you’ve collected are valuable leads and sales are often closed after an event so follow-up is vital.
+Start by emailing everyone you have met, saying thanks for visiting the stand and offering your services.
+Honour any commitments you've made by sending information or quotes to anyone who requested them.
+Most importantly, make a list of the hottest prospects, rate your leads and get in touch to close the sale.